Best Survival Bandanas | Tested & Reviewed

 The printing did wear off a little after some use in our field testing and after several machine washes.
 Still, the printed information is comprehensive and makes this bandana a solid choice if you are going to stow it in a bug out bag or survival kit.
 It may not withstand everyday use, but the UST Survival Bandana will get you through an emergency or two.

 Colter Co.
-Reflective Bandana
+First Aid

 *Price at time of publishing; check for price changes or sales.